outdreamer/build-a-cure-1/docs/problem_solving_matching.md

           - efficiency interface
             - if two lines carry more functionality than one (like hitting more nodes), the injection of two lines in place of one can produce efficiencies

+        - so you can see how these interfaces stack:
+          - structural: explicit variables (lines), implicit objects (corners)
+          - emergent: rotation, combination
+          - abstract: variance, efficiency

+        - the interface stack can be rearranged to optimize relationships when generating objects

   III.
 Solve problem with solution function selection

     - min info => selection of structural layer